jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/frinx-features.md

      uniconfig

 ## Managing features
 Feature management has changed after FRINX has introduced DAEXIM (Data Export and Import Manager) in Carbon.
-Previously, features that the user loaded in Karaf were persisted after shutdown of Frinx ODL.
+Previously, features that the user loaded in Karaf were persisted after shutdown of FRINX ODL.
 Since introducing DAEXIM, features loaded in karaf are no longer persisted automatically.

-For features that the user wants to always start every time FRINX ODL is started, features must be added to the following file located in the Frinx ODL etc/ folder:
+For features that the user wants to always start every time FRINX ODL is started, features must be added to the following file located in the FRINX ODL etc/ folder:

 **org.apache.karaf.features.cfg**

-Edit the file to remove the '#' in front of **odlFeaturesBoot** and specify which features to persistently load every time Frinx ODL starts e.g. to ensure that the odl-restconf and odl-netconf-connector-all features are always present at startup you would edit odlFeaturesBoot to read as follows:
+Edit the file to remove the '#' in front of **odlFeaturesBoot** and specify which features to persistently load every time FRINX ODL starts e.g. to ensure that the odl-restconf and odl-netconf-connector-all features are always present at startup you would edit odlFeaturesBoot to read as follows:

 odlFeaturesBoot=odl-restconf,odl-netconf-connector-all

-For a list of available features, first start Frinx ODL ([see our guide](running-frinx-odl-after-activation)) and enter the following command within the karaf terminal:
+For a list of available features, first start FRINX ODL ([see our guide](running-frinx-odl-after-activation)) and enter the following command within the karaf terminal:

     feature:list